smithbelinda97-lab/selenium-pytest-smoke-tests/README.md

-# Selenium Pytest Smoke Test Project
+# Selenium Pytest Automation Framework

-This is a beginner-friendly Selenium automation project built using **Python**, **pytest**, and **WebDriverManager**.
+This project is a complete Selenium automation framework built using Python and Pytest.
-The project demonstrates how to set up a clean automation framework, run a basic smoke test, and manage the project using Git.
+It follows the Page Object Model and includes smoke tests, login validation, cart operations, checkout flows, menu verification, and reset app state scenarios.

 ---